What is a building and pest inspection report?

 What is a building inspection report?

 At OwnHome, our buyer’s agents always purchase building and pest inspections for our customers.
-It’s just one way we make you are getting your money’s worth when purchasing your house and don’t get stuck with a lemon.
+It’s just one way we make sure you are getting your money’s worth when purchasing your house and don’t get stuck with a lemon.
+A professional pest inspector conducts thorough visual inspections to identify active termite presence and possible damage, providing insights into risks and management recommendations.
+Additionally, professional pest control services are crucial in dealing with infestations, as they offer the expertise and tools necessary for effective treatment and prevention.

 What is a pest inspection report?